smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Files/index.md

     <#File Upload Successful#>
 }
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

-## Batch File Uploads
+## Batching File Uploads
-If you want to upload a group of files, you can use the `SDLFileManager`'s batch upload methods.
+If you want to upload a group of files, you can use the @![iOS]`SDLFileManager`'s!@ @![android, javaSE, javaEE]`FileManager`!@ batch upload methods.
 Once all of the uploads have completed you will be notified if any of the uploads failed.
 If desired, you can also track the progress of each file in the group.

+@![iOS]
 ##### Objective-C
 ```objc
 SDLFile *file1 = [SDLFile fileWithData:<#Data#> name:<#File name to be referenced later#> fileExtension:<#File Extension#>];